 General Taylor soon marched to assist his besieged men.
-After pausing to improve defenses at his supply depot, known as Fort Polk, on May 7 he set out with 2,300 troops and 200 supply wagons to break the siege of Fort Texas.
+After pausing to improve defenses at his supply depot, known as Fort Polk, he set out on May 7th with 2,300 troops and 200 supply wagons to break the siege of Fort Texas.

 General Arista moved to block this advance, positioning 3,200 troops across the Matamoros road as it crossed the broad prairie of Palo Alto.
 There, on the afternoon of May 8, 1846, he engaged the U.S. force in a fierce artillery battle—the first major clash of the war.

 Mexican forces stood their ground but suffered heavy casualties.
 On the morning of May 9, General Arista withdrew several miles to the brush covered banks of Resaca de la Palma.
 Taylor's troops pursued the Mexican forces and engaged them that afternoon in the battle of Resaca de la Palma.
 There, U.S. soldiers overran Arista's lines, forced Mexican troops to retreat across the Rio Grande, and ended the six-day siege of Fort Texas.